dmccuskey/DMC-Corona-Library/examples/README.md

 * **DMC-trajectory-basic**

+	Shows simple trajectory with a single object.

+	Tags: ballistic trajectory

+* **DMC-trajectory-multiple**

 	This is an example which shows three projectiles being simultaneously fired around a 3x3 grid.

+	Tags: ballistic trajectory

+* **DMC-trajectory-direction**

+	Shows example of how to setup dmc_trajectory with objects that face either left or right.

 	Tags: ballistic trajectory